Glynn Academy: Sidney Lanier Building

 The Sidney Lanier Building, a former primary school, was incorporated into Glynn Academy in the early 1970s.
 It was built in 1936 and named for the poet Sidney Lanier, who wrote a set of lyrical nature poems known as the "Hymns of the Marshes" describing the vast open salt marshes off the coast of Georgia.
 There is a historical marker in Brunswick commemorating the writing of “The Marshes of Glynn.”
 The Sidney Lanier Building houses primarily social studies classes.
 The Sidney Lanier Building had renovations during the 2018–2019 school year and is finished.

 Science Building

 The Science Building was completed in 1963 and houses the literature and science classes.
 The school's library is also located in the Science Building.
 The Science Building is now the oldest (meaning least renovated) building on campus and is building #1.
 Renovations finished in the summer of 2020.

-Gym
+New Gym

 The "new" Gym was completed in 1983 to accommodate a growing student population.
 The Gym was designed by architect John Tuten, Glynn Academy Class of 1961.
 The Gym is affectionately known as "The Glass Palace."
 In November 2022, the Gym addition was completed which consists of a basketball court for classes, weight rooms, and office space for coaches.
 On December 3, 2022, the Gym basketball court was dedicated to Coach Theresa Adams.